-Often decisions about the care of loved ones are made by a family on the basis that the "only good" is to preserve physical existence as long as is possible.
+Decisions about the care of loved ones are often made by a family on the premise that the "only good" in healthcare is to preserve physical existence for as long as is possible.
 In my life, I have experienced the death of a number of those whom I loved deeply.
-The most significant were my father and his mother.
-In both cases, my father, with deteriorating health and irreversible chronic illnesses, and my grandmother, with terminal cancer, choices had to be made whether to preserve physical life with extraordinary means, or to help them find "a good death."
+The most significant were my parents and grandparents.
+In each case, their health had deteriorated and they were experiencing irreversible chronic illnesses.
+A choice had to be made whether to preserve physical life with extraordinary means, or to help them find "a good death."

-The issue in these cases was, "Are we going to treat the one who is ill, or are we going to treat the family and/or friends?"
-Often the decision to artificially support life in the face of terminal illness, or to perform extraordinary surgery or procedures on those who will not benefit is a function of treating the family and not the patient.
-In the case of my grandmother and father, we made the decision, consistent with their desires, to make them comfortable, to love them and support them and to "let them go."
+As in all cases, the issue in these cases was, are we going to treat the one who is ill, or are we going to treat the family and/or friends?
+The decision to artificially support life in the face of terminal illness, or to perform extraordinary surgery or procedures on those who will not benefit is a function of treating the family and not treating the patient.
+In the case of my parents and grandparents, we made the decision, consistent with their desires, to make them comfortable, to love them and support them and to "let them go."
+In each case, it was the right decision.

-My chaplain friend attended the deaths of men, and women, who died without family, without friends and without anyone who cared for them.
+The article referenced above was about men, and women, who died without family, without friends and without anyone who cared for them.
 In the case of those who were executed, their graves are marked only with a wooden cross and their inmate number.
 If there could be a "bad death," and there can be, this would be it.
-It is a great comfort to me to visit my father's grave to find his name, birth date, date of death, and the date of his marriage to my mother, who is thankfully still living.
-It is a great comfort to see just to his side his younger sister's grave and that of her husband, and to look up the hill at the mausoleum where my father's mother and father are interred.
-It was a comfort to me tis week to visit the grave of my friend and to remember him.
-The saddest way to die is alone and the saddest way to be buried is anonymously in an unmarked grave which will never be visited.
+It is a great comfort to me to visit my parents' and grandparents' graves where I find their names, birth dates, dates of death, dates of marriage.
+The saddest way to die is alone, and the saddest way to be buried is anonymously in an unmarked grave which will never be visited.

 The object of life, and even of healthcare, should not be the endless preservation of physical existence to any extreme, but it should be the living of a life which will make one's death significant, no matter how or when it comes.
 It is living a life of goodness, kindness, love and joy which will endear us to others and others to us.
 The foundation of a "good death" is a "good life."
-And, a good life is not marked by wealth, power, or fame, but by "making a difference in someone else's life."
+And, a good life is not marked by wealth, power or fame, or longevity, but by "making a difference in someone else's life."
 This phrase is commonly used in terms of religious activities, but I recently heard it in another context.

 When visiting my School of Medicine, the Dean of Admissions listed the criteria used for selecting candidates for the freshman class.
-Once it is established that a student can do the academic work, the admissions committee wants to know if the applicant "has made a difference in someone else's life."
+He noted that once it is established that a student can do the academic work, the admissions committee wants to know if the applicant "has made a difference in someone else's life."
 That is a provocative concept and it is novel in my experience as a qualification for admission to a professional school.
 The root of this standard is the belief that the "calling" to medicine is a calling to "making a difference in the lives of others," and the evidence of that calling is whether or not a person has participated in such an activity before seeking professional training.
-The logic is that the motivation to help others is not learned in professional school; it is only focused and directed there.
+The logic is that the motivation to help others is not learned in professional school, it is only focused and directed there.